National Fraud Initiative

 To detect and prevent fraud, we will share information provided to us with other bodies responsible for auditing and administrating public funds where undertaking a public function.

-In-line with our own Anti-Fraud and Corruption Policy, we participate in the Cabinet Office’s National Fraud Initiative; a data matching exercise to assist in the prevention and detection of fraud.
+In-line with our own Anti-Fraud and Corruption Strategy, we participate in the Cabinet Office’s National Fraud Initiative; a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sheets of data to the Minister for the Cabinet Office for matching for each exercise.
 Examples of data supplied include property addresses regarding Council Tax payments.

 Data matching by the Cabinet Office is subject to a Code of Practice.